davirieser/perf-oriented-dev/exercises/12/solution.md

 ##### Result Quality

-The result is sufficient to decide optimization decisions on, as it clearly shows all the hot functions, where they are executed and how much time they each take.
+The result is sufficient to decide optimization decisions on, as it shows the hottest functions, where they are executed and how much time they each take.
 Because the benchmarks were done seperately for each fibonnaci variant we also know which functions are important for which variant.
 Since this is theoretically only simulated, optimizing branches is not possible but would not really be viable for an interpreter anyway.